curly007/includes/README.md

 # includes

-**make_thumbnails.php**
-contains a function to create thumbnails from an existing image and save it in multiple file types
-requires GD and Image functions for PHP

 **code.js**
 when added to a webpage will allow the addition of push button codes to the page (like the Konami Code)
 Notable codes to use: